deepinv/deepinv/docs/source/index.rst

 Getting Started
 ==================

-Try out one of the following deblurring examples (or pick from :ref:`full list of examples <Examples>`):
+Try out one of the following deblurring examples (or pick from :ref:`full list of examples <examples>`):

 .. minigallery:: deepinv.physics.BlurFFT